ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 Expiry by rent could be a direct rent charged to accounts to keep them in the active state database.
 Expiry by time could be by countdown from the last account interaction, or it could be periodic expiry of all accounts.
 There could also be mechanisms that combine elements of both the time and rent based-models, for example individual accounts persist in the active state if they pay some small fee prior to time based expiry.
 With state expiry it is important to note that inactive state is **not deleted**, it is just stored separately from the active state.
 The inactive state can be resurrected into the active state.

 The way this would work is probably to have a state tree for specific time periods (perhaps ~1 year).
 Whenever a new period begins, so does a completely fresh state tree.
 Only the current state tree can be modified, all others are immutable.
 Ethereum nodes are only expected to hold the current state tree and the next most recent one.
 This requires a way to time-stamp an address with the period it exists in.
-This requires [addresses to be lengthened](https://ethereum-magicians.org/t/increasing-address-size-from-20-to-32-bytes/5485) to accomodate the additional information with the added benefit that longer addresses are much more secure.
+This requires [addresses to be lengthened](https://ethereum-magicians.org/t/increasing-address-size-from-20-to-32-bytes/5485) to accommodate the additional information with the added benefit that longer addresses are much more secure.
+The roadmap item that does this is called [address space extension](https://ethereum-magicians.org/t/increasing-address-size-from-20-to-32-bytes/5485).

-There are also several other roadmap items that have to be addressed before state expiry could be implemented, including [Proposer-builder separation](./pbs).
-[Verkle Trees](./verkle-trees) and [address space extension](https://ethereum-magicians.org/t/increasing-address-size-from-20-to-32-bytes/5485).

 Similarly to history expiry, under state expiry responsibility for storing old state data is removed from individual users and pushed onto other entities such as centralized providers, altruistic community members or more futuristic decentralized solutions such as the Portal Network.